Wallapper-3.jpg

 • Not the best solution for a tight spaces or a huge place where you have to move quite rapidly in short period of time.

-VERDICT - If you have a working notebook already, if you have an assistant or decorator who can carry on your order while you stay and watch it on a monitor, if you have a lot of time to set up or move the system around or shooting in a medium place, then this is great solution.
+VERDICT - If you have a working notebook already, if you have an assistant or decorator who can carry on your orders while you stay and watch it on a monitor, if you have a lot of time to set up or move the system around or shooting in a medium size place, then this is great solution.
 If you more of a single shooter and have a ground to cover in limited time this system became tiresome to set up each time.
-Still my second best choice.

 Not a directly photography related equipment, but still usable.
 So my idea was to test if this solution could be successfully adapted to architectural photo shooting and not only video production.
 I used it in several shoots with a client and alone.
-My camera field monitor was FeelWorld F7Pro, a 7” 4K Camera director monitor system.
+My camera field monitor was FeelWorld F7Pro and Portkey PT6 camera director monitor system.

 Pros